POL S 328 A: International Organizations

 Course Description

-International organizations (IOs), such as the United Nations, the International Monetary Fund, the International Criminal Court, and the World Health Organization, have become increasingly prominent across a wide range of domains in world affairs.
-Though states are sovereign actors in the international system, they often choose to surrender some of their authority to these international institutions.
+International organizations (IOs), such as the United Nations, the International Monetary Fund, the International Criminal Court, and the World Health Organization, have grown in prominence across a wide range of domains in world affairs.
+Though states are sovereign actors in the international system, they often choose to delegate some of their authority to these international institutions.
 Why do IOs exist in the first place?
 Why do states create and join IOs?
+Why does the design of IOs differ so dramatically?
 What are the ways in which IOs can influence interests and outcomes in the international and domestic arenas?
+Beyond these sorts of inter-governmental bodies, non-state actors – from private firms to activist networks – have sought to influence traditional institutions as well as form their own organizations.
+Together, these state and non-state actors and organizations are interacting in an increasingly diffuse and complex system of global governance.

 This course investigates the origins, design, operation, and consequences of IOs in world politics.
 It is recommended (but not required) that students have taken POL S 203 (Introduction to International Relations) or an equivalent before enrolling in this course.
-Students will develop both a theoretical and empirical understanding of IOs and the global problems they are intended to address.
+Students will develop both a theoretical and empirical understanding of IOs, as well as the global and local problems they are intended to address.
 Examples will be drawn from both historical and contemporary eras, and will cover issues including international security, political economy, human rights, health, and the environment.

 By the end of this course, students will demonstrate the ability to: